Second Sudanese Civil War

 The Second Sudanese Civil War was a conflict from 1983 to 2005 between the central Sudanese government and the Sudan People's Liberation Army.
 It was largely a continuation of the First Sudanese Civil War of 1955 to 1972.
-Although it originated in southern Sudan, the civil war spread to the Nuba mountains and the Blue Nile.
-It lasted for 22 years and is one of the longest civil wars on record.
-The war resulted in the independence of South Sudan six years after the war ended.
+Although it originated in southern Sudan, the civil war spread to the Nuba Mountains and the Blue Nile.
+It lasted for almost 22 years and is one of the longest civil wars on record.
+The war resulted in the independence of South Sudan 6 years after the war ended.

 Roughly two million people died as a result of war, famine and disease caused by the conflict.
-Four million people in southern Sudan were displaced at least once (and normally repeatedly) during the war.
+Four million people in southern Sudan were displaced at least once, normally repeatedly during the war.
 The civilian death toll is one of the highest of any war since World War II and was marked by numerous human rights violations, including slavery and mass killings.